 Start your day off right by eating breakfast.
 If you drink juice with breakfast, choose 100%

 fruit juice (canned, from a carton, or freshly squeezed).
-Spruce up your breakfast
+Spruce up your breakfast--a

 Take a piece of fruit to munch on during your commute.

 Use butter and margarine sparingly.
 Even better, switch to reduced-fat margarine or try jelly on your bread, bagels,

 Use light or low-fat dairy products.
 This includes milk, cheese, yogurt, or sour cream.
 Drink 1% or skim milk.
 You will

 still get the nutrients and taste but not the fat.

 A little bit of salad dressing goes a long way.
 Use just 1 tablespoon of dressing.
 Even better, use light or fat-free salad dressing.